The Jewish people being of the family of Abraham were God's "Chosen People, and often referred to themselves as the "Children of Abraham."

-VERSE 48: "The Jews answered him, Aren't we right in saying that you are a Samaritan and demon-possessed?"
+VERSE 48: "The Jews answered him, Aren't we right in saying that you are a Samaritan and demon possessed?"

-This is another indication of their total rejection of the truth concerning Him, and a way of expressing their hatred for Jesus just as they did the Samaritans.
+This is another indication of their total rejection of the truth concerning Jesus and was a way of expressing their hatred for Him, just as they did the Samaritans.

-It was a sin against spiritual knowledge, for, as we had learned, Jesus had presented ample evidence that He was who He claimed to be, the Son of God, the Messiah.
+It was a sin against spiritual knowledge because Jesus had presented ample evidence that He was who He claimed to be, the "Son of God," the "Messiah."